evMLP: An Efficient Event-Driven MLP Architecture for Vision: Introduction

 When vision models process image sequences such as videos, consecutive frames often contain redundant information from unchanged regions.
 In this paper, we define changed areas between consecutive frames as \emph{event} and focus on patches where events occur.
 We propose a MLP-based network architecture named evMLP and design a simple \emph{event-driven local update mechanism}, illustrated in Figure \ref{fig::intro}.
 An \emph{event threshold} is introduced to determine event occurrence on corresponding patches between consecutive frames.
 When no event occurs in a patch relative to its corresponding patch in the previous frame, our evMLP can reuse computation results from the prior frame's corresponding patch.
 This avoids redundant calculations, thus improving network efficiency.

 The key to implementing our proposed event-driven local update mechanism lies in the model's ability to process patches on images or feature maps independently.
 In traditional ViTs or CNNs, processing patches on the image or feature map independently is non-trivial.
 The attention mechanism is used to model global information in most ViTs, while the convolution kernels of CNNs scan across the entire image or feature map.
 Therefore, we utilize MLPs to implement our network architecture.
 Experimental results demonstrate that our evMLP achieves performance on par with mainstream state-of-the-art network architectures.
-When trained from scratch on the ImageNet-1K dataset without extra data, it attains 73.6\% Top-1 accuracy with a computational cost of 1.3 GMACs per image.
+When trained from scratch on ImageNet-1K without extra data, it achieves a top-1 accuracy of 73.5\% at only 1.03 GMACs, outperforming similarly efficient models like DeiT-Ti\cite{DeiT} and T2T-ViT-7\cite{T2T}.
 Through video processing on multiple datasets, we validated our event-driven local update mechanism.
 We further conduct experiments to balance computational performance and accuracy via event threshold tuning.
 Experimental results across multiple video datasets demonstrate that this mechanism enables our evMLP to achieve average computational cost reductions of 7\%-14\% in general scenarios without compromising accuracy.
 Notably, in videos captured by stationary cameras, such as surveillance videos, it attains computational cost reductions exceeding 25\%.
 By appropriately increasing the event threshold, the evMLP achieves greater computational efficiency gains while maintaining acceptable accuracy.